 Sitting in a body of water that is warmer than your body’s temperature will raise your temperature, whether it’s a bath, hot springs, or hot tub.

 Germs are another concern related to using a hot tub while pregnant.
-But proper disinfection and constant monitoring can help eliminate the risks and keep unwanted contaminants at bay.
+The warm, small body of water can be a breeding ground for harmful bacteria.
+But regular maintenance and constant monitoring can help ensure the water chemistry is properly balanced.

 If you don’t own the hot tub but want some peace of mind, test the water or ask the manager of the place to ensure that the water is tested regularly.